nicokist/RNASeq_similarity_matrix/README.md

 docker run --user `id -u`:`id -g` -it -v `pwd`:/data rnaseq_similarity_matrix remove_chr_from_bam.sh
 ```

+## The program fails unexpectedly
+Perhaps you ran out of memory?
+Run `dmesg` and check if the oom-killer ended the process.

 # Technical Details
 We use Docker to deliver a linux image with everything needed for the pipeline pre-installed.
 This includes a script which executes all steps in turn.
 If for some reason you wish to use one of the supplied programs manually you can use the following invocation, with the desired command in quotation marks after `bash -c` at the end: